lucasloureiror/slh/docs/index.md

 ## Features

 - Accepts a service level objective or agreement as input.
-- Calculates the maximum allowable downtime for daily, weekly, monthly, quarterly, and yearly periods.
+- Calculates the maximum allowable downtime for daily (with custom hours per day possible), weekly, monthly, quarterly, and yearly periods.
 - Calculates the minimum probing frequency necessary to keep your Service Level inside specific time periods.